 - Yet another had taken on the role of a confidante and created a safe, non-judgmental space for people to bounce ideas, vent frustrations and seek advice when they needed to gain perspective on a situation (or person) that was creating challenges.

 In listening to the group share their feedback, I was struck by three things:

 Energy is found in diversity.
 During the discussion I heard multiple different ways that multiple different people infused the group with energy.
 Some provided big boosts, other provided steady nudges.
 Some energized all team members.
 Others were more critical in sustaining a handful of specific individuals.
 Some were helpful at the start to get the flywheel moving forward.
 Others stepped in during negative moments to break tension and redirect focus when forward movement was stalled.
 Each team member’s contribution could stand on its own, but put together they added up to more than the sum of their parts.

 Energizing the team is everyone’s responsibility.
 No single contributor can create enough energy on their own to sustain a team; the demands are simply too vast.
 Everyone on the team shares some responsibility for energizing their teammates.
 The team leader’s job is to create the conditions that allow it to happen.

 Feedback is of key importance.
 In many cases, the “energy givers” were surprised to learn the value of what they provided.
-In fact, some had mistakenly believed that the very behaviours that others found energizing were irrelevant or a distraction.
-If not for the reinforcement they received during the session, many had been planning to curtail some of those behaviours moving forward.
+In fact, some had mistakenly believed that the very behaviors that others found energizing were irrelevant or a distraction.
+If not for the reinforcement they received during the session, many had been planning to curtail some of those behaviors moving forward.
 And, if that had taken place, then valuable sources of positive energy would have simply faded away because people were unaware.